 Ingrid Idalia Montes Alvarado is a 44-year-old mother of seven from Guatemala City.
 She and her husband, who is a day laborer, knew that another child would stretch them past the breaking point.

 “Each child is beautiful,” says Ingrid.
 “But when one gets sick, sometimes you don’t have what you need to take care of them.
 Sometimes there’s not even enough bread or water to give them.”

-Ingrid had tried just about every contraceptive method she knew about and could get hold of, but she experienced side effects each time.
-And each time she got pregnant.
+Ingrid had tried many different contraceptive methods, but she experienced side effects each time, and each time, she got pregnant.

-But Ingrid’s life changed the day she chose an intrauterine device.
-Read her story here.
+But then PSI stepped in.
+Read Ingrid’s story about how her life changed the day she chose an intrauterine device.